crowdsecurity/crowdsec-docs/crowdsec-docs/docs/appsec/installation.md

 sudo systemctl restart nginx
 ```

-and if we try to trigger the same rule we did while testing our AppSec component directly:
+and if we try to trigger a rule that is part of the collection we installed (`CVE-2023-42793`):

 ```
 ▶ curl -I localhost/rpc2